sinneren/SublimeTextToMorze/README.md

 SublimeTextToMorze
 ==================

-This plugin for Sublime Text 2, which translate text to Morze's script
+This plugin for Sublime Text 2, which translate region of text to Morze's script